UIUC-ECE374B/su25/_policies/grading.md

 Usually I would do this at the end of the semester once I have the grade distribution in hand.
 However, this has slowly caused a weird psychology among some students.
 During the semester some students would be worried because they weren't quite sure what their final grade would be and others would be totally relaxed even though they had scored many deviations below the mean on their exams because they were counting on the curve at the end.
 The situation has become toxic.

 But here's the good news.
 I've taught this course enough times so that I have a pretty good idea of the final grade distribution.
 So I am going to simply assign the cutoffs now.
 As long as nothing insane happens (like 10% of the course getting A's or >10% course getting F's), this will be the cutoffs I'm sticking to in the end.
-Keep in mind, I am still flat curving all the exams to at least 70.
+Keep in mind, **I am still flat curving all the exams to at least 70**.

 <table id="customers">
     <tr>